Comp211-FA24/lab-00/README.md

     - If you do not see that output, you did something incorrectly.
 Redo 1-3.
 5. Print your SSH public key by running `cat ~/.ssh/id_rsa.pub`.
 Copy the outputted text, which begins with `ssh-rsa` and ends with something like `root@8de59c21d591`.
     - To copy text in Windows Terminal or macOS Terminal, highlight the text and press Ctrl+C or Cmd+C, respectively.
-    - Your SSH private key is in `~/.ssh/id_rsa`.
-You may share your public key with anyone, but **never** share your private key.
-Doing so will allow anyone to impersonate you (i.e., read/write/delete your private repositories, commit under your name, etc.).
+    - You may share your public key with anyone (that's what the public key is for), but **never** share your private key, which is at `~/.ssh/id_rsa`.
+Anyone with your private key can impersonate you (i.e., read/write/delete your private repositories, commit under your name, etc.).

 #### Add SSH public key to GitHub

 1. In your web browser, navigate to [GitHub](https://github.com).
+    - If you are somehow not signed in, sign in.
 2. Click your profile picture in the top right corner.
 3. Click Settings > SSH and GPG keys > New SSH Key.
 4. In the "Key" section, paste what you copied [earlier](#generate-ssh-keys) (the SSH public key, which begins with `ssh-rsa` and ends with something like `root@8de59c21d591`).